 I stood in front of the grand pillared entrance to the Kaiser Franz Josef Railway station in bare feet.
 I had no luggage or hat.
 People ambled past taking side-long looks, and shaking their heads as if to say, ‘Ah, another penniless immigrant.
 This city is going to the dogs.’

-Fear seized my belly.
-A fire rose throughout my innards.
-I fingered my stiff shirt collar to let in some air to cool my hot, sticky flesh.
+I fingered my stiff shirt collar to let in some air to cool my sticky flesh.
 Not daring to move, in case I loosened more buttons on my tight garments, I observed the washed out faces of men and women that walked along the pavement.
 They stared ahead not looking at anything or anyone.
-I wondered how they did not bump into each other.
 I blinked rapidly.
 They shimmered and faded becoming nothing more than ghost-like figures floating above the raised wooden pavements.

 A swirling wind blew the phantoms away.
 It caught at my coat flaps, whipping them up and down so fast I almost took to the air.
-I held onto them and squatted down until the gusts decreased. became dizzy.
-Not wanting to fall, I slapped my palm against the cold ribbed column and shook my head to dispel the wooziness.
-The pillar seemed to wriggle.
-I let go and stared down the steps.
+I held onto them and squatted down until the gusts decreased.
+I stared down the steps.
 At the bottom lay my black shoes, heels broken, sole ripped off half way, gaping open like the mouth of a dying fish.

 Vienna, Hohe Brücke, 1894